-Life at the Geophysical Institute (GI) (as described by the folk in the Seismology and Geodesy groups) "The GI is located on the campus of the University of Alaska Fairbanks.
-An extensive trail system next to the GI is maintained for running and cycle in the summer.
-In the winter the trails and lighted and professionally groomed for cross country skiing.
+The Geophysical Institute is located on the campus of the University of Alaska Fairbanks.
+An extensive trail system next to the GI is maintained for running and cycling in the summer.
+In the winter the trails are lighted and professionally groomed for cross-country skiing.
 Our students are active outdoors and take advantage of Alaska's limitless wilderness opportunities, often in conjunction with their research.